 Magento is a leading e-commerce platform which lets you make the most of your customer experiences both online and offline, so you can fully benefit from being omnichannel.

 - Square Application Programming Interfaces (APIs) If developing sites for users is nothing new to you, then Square still has the perfect solution for your e-commerce needs.
-Squares E-commerce API and Square Checkout let developers accept Square payments from their own websites, while still enjoying the same convenience (fast deposits, reporting) and security as the above integrations.
+Squares E-commerce API and Square Checkout let developers accept Square payments from their own websites, while still enjoying the same convenience (fast deposits, reporting) and security (PCI compliance) as the above integrations.